 In June of 2020 Disney Parks blog announced that Splash Mountain will be reimagined to the Princess and the Frog.
 Learn more here.

-Tron will add a lot more thrills to the Magic Kingdom park when it opens in 2021/2022.
+Tron will add a lot more thrills to the Magic Kingdom park.
 The current fast speed roller coaster attraction in Shanghai Disneyland tops out at a speed of 59 mph.

 Scariest Rides at Epcot